KatelynKWong/Food.com-Recipe-Analysis/README.md

     Again, similar to the hypothesis test using `total_fat`, conducting a hypothesis test under these two hypotheses will directly allow me to answer the question of whether fattier foods are more highly rated on average.
 I am merely using another similar recipe attribute to answer the same question.

 **Simulation:**
-- I used permutation testing, the **difference in group medians between fattier foods and less fattier foods** test statistic, and the same significance level of 0.05 as the previous hypothesis test with `total_fat`.
+- I used permutation testing and the same significance level of 0.05 as the previous hypothesis test with `total_fat`.
+However, this time, I had to use the **difference in group means between fattier foods and less fattier foods** as the test statistic rather than the difference in group medians because if I used group medians for this distribution specifically, the observed statistic would be 0.0 and every test statistic would be 0 or higher, leading to a p-value of 1.0.
+Therefore, I decided to use means so that the fatty and nonfatty distributions wouldn't directly cancelling each other out.
-- My observed statistic was 0.182.
+- My observed statistic was 0.005.

 **Results and conclusion:**
 - I calculated a p-value of 0.02, which still led me to reject the null hypothesis because my p-value is less than the significance level of 0.05.
 Ultimately, I concluded that there is still significant statistical evidence that the average rating for fattier foods is higher than the average rating for less fatty foods even when using `saturated_fat`.
+---
+# Conclusion
+Overall, statistical evidence appears to support the conclusion that there is a higher average rating for fattier foods according to the hypothesis tests.

 ---